 Uploading Model Repositories for an air-gapped environment

-The Model artifacts must be manually transferred, uploaded to the object storage utilized by the Cloudera AI Registry and Cloudera AI Inference service.
+The Model artifacts must be manually transferred and uploaded to the object storage utilized by the Cloudera AI Registry and Cloudera AI Inference service.

 1. Configure AWS CLI with the appropriate Ozone credentials.